Search

 Balance disorders that can affect kids and teens include:

-• benign paroxysmal vertigo of childhood (BPV), in which vertigo comes on suddenly.
+• benign paroxysmal vertigo of childhood (BPVC), in which vertigo comes on suddenly.
 Kids may briefly seem scared and unsteady.
-It usually goes away on its own as kids get older.
-Some kids with BPV will have migraines in the future.
+Doctors will check for other neurologic causes, such as seizures, before making this diagnosis.
+Episodes are brief and stop on their own.
+Some kids with BPVC may have migraines in the future.

 • vestibular neuritis is caused by a viral infection.
 The infection causes inflammation of the vestibular nerve.
 The vestibular nerve sends information about balance from the inner ear to the brainstem.

 • labyrinthitis is vestibular neuritis with hearing loss.
-It is caused by a viral or bacterial infection of the inner ear's labyrinth.
+It is caused by a viral or bacterial infection in the inner ear.

 Less often, kids and teens might have:

-• perilymph fistula (PLF), a connection between the inner ear and middle ear that shouldn’t be there
+• perilymph fistula (PLF), a defect in the connection between the inner ear and middle ear.
+This can happen after head trauma and may cause both hearing loss and balance symptoms.

 What Causes Balance Disorders?